figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

 If you are using [Terraform Cloud](https://app.terraform.io/) (which is great!) then you will need to save these values as variables in Terraform Cloud instead of specifying them here.

-These `tfvars` files enable you to deploy FiggyCloud across many disparate accounts with a lot of copy-pasta.
+These `tfvars` files enable you to deploy FiggyCloud across many disparate accounts without a lot of copy-pasta.
 You will need to create 1 `tfvars` file for each Figgy-integrated AWS account.
 The values in each file should be self explanatory.

 #### env_alias

-Short for "run environment".
-Each "run envionment" maps to a specific AWS account.
+Short for "environment alias".
+Each environment alias maps to a specific AWS account.
 When users run commands like:

 ```console
     figgy config get --env dev